Removal from the The Mortgage Works and other lender panels: Why they do it and how to get reinstated

 • Persistent delays in registering security on behalf of The Mortgage Works Delays or failure to register the The Mortgage Works charge may result in referral to external lawyers of The Mortgage Works to complete outstanding requirements.

-• Missing deadline to reapply to be on the The Mortgage Works convincing panel
+• Missing deadline to reapply to remain on the The Mortgage Works convincing panel

 • Does my practice need to apply annually to remain on the The Mortgage Works conveyancing panel?